brightbandtech/nnja-ai/docs/faq.md

 ## What format is the data in and where is it stored?
 The data is stored on GCS in parquets with partitions for each day.
 See the example notebook [here](/example_notebooks/basic_dataset_example.ipynb) for a guide on how to access the data.
-If you prefer to bypass this SDK, you can currently find the v1-preview datasets here:
+If you prefer to bypass this SDK, you can currently find the v1 datasets here:
-`gs://nnja-ai/data/v1-preview/` for direct access to the parquet files.
+`gs://nnja-ai/data/v1/` for direct access to the parquet files.

 ## What have you done to process the NNJA BUFR files?
 1) convert from BUFR to AVRO, preserving all the structure of the original BUFR messages (nested types, etc.).
 2) 'flatten' the complex columns (array, struct) into simple scalar columns.
 3) combined 6-hourly files into daily Parquet partitions based on the observation timestamp.

-## Why is are some columns still a structured field?
+## Why are some columns still a structured field?
 The original BUFR data is highly structured, with multiple levels of nested data.
 While we have flattened the data as much as possible, there are some cases where the data is still structured.
 This is either because the original data could not be flattened